salomvary/soundcleod/README.markdown

 ## What is SoundCleod?

-SoundCleod is a Mac OS X application which brings [SoundCloud](http://soundcloud.com) to the desktop without using a browser.
+SoundCleod is a macOS application which brings [SoundCloud](http://soundcloud.com) to the desktop without using a browser.